 In the West, the idea of ‘vernacular’ architecture was popularised in 1964 with Bernard Rudovsky’s exhibition “Architecture Without Architects,” celebrating ‘indigenous’ forms of building.
-In the exhibition Rudovsky scans the horizon for architectural indigenousness, finding at nomadic dwellings, mud huts and so on, all of which find themselves outside of a traditional model of architectural education.
-What is notable about Rudovsky’s idea, particularly in the 1960s, was to think of architecture as “the art of building,” and consider it as a universal phenomenon.
+In the exhibition Rudovsky scans the horizon for architectural indigenousness, finding nomadic dwellings such as mud huts which exist outwith the traditional model of architectural education.
+What is notable about Rudovsky’s idea, particularly then, was the repositioning of architecture as “the art of building,” and to consider the art form a universal phenomenon.
 Good design is all around us, if only we could see and appreciate it.
 Unfortunately, conventional planning approaches to slums and slum dwellers continues to be paternalistic, as Jane Jacobs noted three years prior to Rudovsky’s exhibition in her 1961 book The Life and Death of Great American Cities, where she notes that: “We need to discern, respect and build upon the forces for regeneration that exist in slums themselves, and that demonstrably work in real cities.
 This is far from trying to patronise people into a better life, and it is far from what is done today.”
-Jacobs’ statement goes far both for its prescience today (written over fifty years ago) and breadth, that one could apply this understanding to cities across the globe.
+Jacobs’ statement continues to resonate almost 50 years later and, its logic could easily be applied to cities across the globe.

 In 1953 a large fire swept across the foothills of Lion Rock Country Park in Hong Kong, destroying large parts of the shantytown of Shek Kip Mei and leaving 53,000 homeless.
-This could be said to be the first moment that the government of Hong Kong took notice of the vulnerability of those living in self-built dwellings, and it prompted the launch of a public housing program that saw multi-storey flat blocks of Shek Kip Mei Estate replace the previous dense fabric of narrow alleys and makeshift wooden huts.
+This tragedy provoked the government of Hong Kong to take notice of the vulnerability of those living in self-built dwellings, prompting the launch of a new public housing program.
+The Shek Kip Mei Estate was built with multi-storey flat blocks replacing the previous dense fabric of narrow alleys and makeshift wooden huts.
 Such typologies are widespread in the New Territories today, where a grid of both public and private high-rise communities characterise the skyline (this was explored in depth in Patterns of Living: Hong Kong’s High-Rise Communities, the first book in this series).
-In this book we look at the spaces in-between, at the burgeoning informality that still exists even in a rigidly structured society like Hong Kong and that exemplifies the diversity of patterns of living to be found in contemporary cities.
+In this new book we look at the spaces in-between, at the burgeoning informality that still exists even in a rigidly structured society like Hong Kong.
+In particular we examine how this informal design exemplifies the diversity of living patterns still to be found in contemporary cities.

 On Understanding Existing Community Structures